 What is a Chiropractor?

-Doctors of chiropractic, called ‘chiropractors’ are spine, muscle, joint and nervous system experts.
-Every chiropractor receives at least six to seven years of post-secondary academic and clinical education.
+Doctors of chiropractic, called ‘chiropractors’ are spine, muscle, joint and related nervous system experts.
+Every chiropractor receives at least seven years of post-secondary academic and clinical education.
 They are trained in how to evaluate, diagnose, recommend and deliver a treatment plan that manages issues within these systems, according to your preferences.
 A chiropractor’s education also includes courses in radiology, pain management, prescribed exercise and rehabilitation, among others.

-Each chiropractor is uniquely qualified to evaluate your condition and identify what’s causing your pain.
+Every chiropractor is uniquely qualified to evaluate your condition and identify what’s causing your pain.

 Based on the best available evidence, combined with their clinical expertise, your chiropractor will then work with you to determine the best treatment to relieve your pain.
 They will also help prevent it from returning and restore your mobility.